Marvin-Cerdas-Dev/SGA_Monitor_BackEnd/README.md

 # 📊 SGA Monitor - Backend

-Welcome to the **SGA Monitor Backend** 📈, a system designed to connect with an Oracle database to monitor and analyze the status of the **System Global Area (SGA)** in real-time.
+Welcome to the **SGA Monitor Backend**, a system designed to connect with an Oracle database to monitor and analyze the status of the **System Global Area (SGA)** in real-time.
 This backend provides various endpoints to retrieve key data on memory usage, tablespaces, and system events, facilitating in-depth performance analysis for database administrators.

 ---